glouppe/info8006-introduction-to-ai/lecture1.md

 yes.
 ```

+xxx: more elaborate example

 ---

+class: middle

-# Limitations of logical inference
+## Limitations of logical inference

 - Representation of *informal* knowledge is difficult.
 - Hard to define provable *plausible* reasoning.